-The measurement results of Pathload when the number of packet in a stream K is set to 160 are shown in Figure 6(a).
-Because the default value of RxAbsIntDelay used in NIC is 0.000132 (s) and the packet size is 1500 bytes, the number of packets in a burst, on the average, is 22 when the A-bw is 2 Gbps, 33 when A-bw is 3 Gbps and 44 when A-bw is 44 Gbps.
-Therefore, when K=160, there are about 9 bursts in each stream when A-bw is 2 Gbps.
-This means that Pathload has about 9 packets (the last one in the bursts) for the measurement.
-The increasing trend in the stream in this case can be determined well so Pathload can deliver good mesurement results.
-However, when A-bw becomes 3 Gbps or larger, the number of bursts becomes about 6 or fewer.
-Pathload then does not have
+The measurement results of Pathload when the number of packets in a stream K is set to 160 are shown in Figure 6(a).
+Because the default value of RxAbsIntDelay used in NIC is 0.000132 (s) and the packet size is 1,500 bytes, the average number of packets in a burst is 22 when the A-bw is 2 Gbps, 33 when the A-bw is 3 Gbps and 44 when the A-bw is 44 Gbps.
+Therefore, when K = 160, there are approximately nine bursts in each stream when the A-bw is 2 Gbps.
+This means that Pathload has approximately nine packets (the last packet in the bursts) for measurement.
+The increasing trend in the stream in this case can be well determined so Pathload can deliver good measurement results.
+However, when the A-bw becomes 3 Gbps or greater, the number of bursts becomes approximately six or fewer.
+Then, Pathload does not have enough packets to detect well the increasing trend in the stream.
+Therefore, as shown in Figure 6(a), Pathload fails to deliver good measurement results when the bandwidth is equal to or greater than 3 Gbps.